Magaluf

+Magaluf (/mægəˈluːf/, [məɣəˈluf], [maɣaˈluf]) is a town on the western coast of the island of Majorca.
+Known as a major tourist destination and holiday resort town, Magaluf is in the municipality of Calvià, which is likewise a popular package tour destination.

 Resort

 Magaluf is part of the municipality of Calvià and is located within a group of towns which includes Palma Nova and Torrenova.
 The resort caters to young (mainly British) adults and couples as well as families, with peak season during July and August.
 During the winter season (November through March), the population of Magaluf consists primarily of local residents, with most resort and package-based hotels closing their doors.
-The Palma Nova resort is located just north of Magaluf and is approximately a five-minute drive from the centre of Magaluf.

 Magaluf consists of a white sandy beach and the Magaluf strip, which is the centre for the main nightlife and restaurants.
 The twin resorts of Magaluf and Palma Nova are the largest resort developments of the municipal district of Calvià, and are situated on the island's south west coast at the western end of the huge Palma Bay, approximately 15 km from Palma, and the Son Sant Joan International airport.
 Meliá Hotels International started the required investment for the first stage in modernising the resort of Magaluf, by updating four hotels on the beach front, known as the Calvià Beach Resort, which opened in June 2012.

-A popular challenge for tourists is a swim to Black Lizard Island (Isla de sa Porrassa) located in the centre of Magaluf Bay.
+A popular challenge for tourists is a swim to Black Lizard Island (Illa de sa Porrassa) located in the centre of Magaluf Bay.
 The island is known by this name due to the very high number of black lizards that can be found scurrying away during one's climb.
 The island is situated right in the centre of Magaluf's bay and is approximately 400 m away from the beach front.